mikhaeljhon22/goransomwareforlearning/README.md

 # goransomwareforlearning
 # How To Use
-change directory in 2 goroutines go build open goransomware.exe
+change directory in 2 goroutines, go build, open goransomware.exe

-# You Can Contribute With This Malware
+# [warning] You Can Contribute With This Malware